Lou Levy (publisher)

-Lou Levy (December 3, 1910 - October 31, 1995) was a music publisher during the Tin Pan Alley era of American popular music.
+Lou Levy (né Louis Levy; December 3, 1910, Queens, New York City – October 31, 1995, Manhattan) was a music publisher during the Tin Pan Alley era of American popular music.

+Career

 Levy established Leeds Music Corporation in 1935 with his friends, lyricist Sammy Cahn and composer Saul Chaplin.
 He is credited with the discoveries of Cahn and Chaplin, Bob Dylan, Charles Strouse, Richard Adler and Jerry Ross, and Henry Mancini.
 He also either discovered, managed, or developed the careers of such artists as the Ames Brothers, Petula Clark, Bobby Darin, Eddie Fisher, Connie Francis, Woody Herman, Steve Lawrence, Les Paul, The Andrews Sisters, Buddy Rich, and Charles Aznavour.